jmbatistav/zapzap/README.md

 </p>

 # Features
-Features come with Whatsapp web:
+Besides all the features that come with the WhatsApp web application, ZapZap provides:
 - Icon in systray changes if there are new messages
 - Customizable Systray icons
 - System style (light and dark)